eelfonik/dev-infra/containers.md

 #### Deployment

-You can use deployment as a **blueprint** to specify how many replicats you want to have for a Pod.
+You can use deployment as a **blueprint** (`template`) ( see the example here https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#creating-a-deployment ) to specify how many replicats you want to have for a Pod.

+> ℹ️ We often use one single yaml file to include Deployment & Service, as they belongs together, and we use **three dashes** (yaml specific format, not k8s) `---` to separate the Deployment & associated Service

 In another word, you DON'T create Pods, you create **Deployments** ( act as a blueprint ).